jhu-arch/arch-tutorial/Slurm.rst

 It will send the output to the file ``/home/userid/<JobID>/<JobName>.out`` and the error to the file ``/home/userid/<JobID>/<JobName>.err`` , where ``<JobID>`` and ``<JobName>`` are the ``ID`` and ``name`` of the job respectively.

 .. note::
-  If there is a file with the same filename as the output filenam, the job output will be appended to it.
+  If there is a file with the same filename as the output filename, the job output will be appended to it.